This guide provides information on how preloaded queries work in your Hydrogen app.

 Disabling preloaded queriesAnchor link to section titled "Disabling preloaded queries"

 By default, all cached queries are preloaded.
 However, not all queries should be preloaded.
 For example, any query that returns personalized results shouldn't be preloaded.
 Just like caching personalized queries, preloading personalized queries can disperse data across requests.
-You can disable preloaded queries by setting cache to

 In development mode, Hydrogen detects request waterfalls, and warns you that the query isn't preloaded: